QiaoNPC/qiaonpc.github.io/content/post/SherpaCTF 2024/boot2root/index.md

 ## Solution

 1. **Initial Connection**:
-   - Connected the local challenge machine to NAT and used **netdiscover** to identify its IP address.
+   - Me and Han Kai connected the local challenge machine to NAT and used **netdiscover** to identify its IP address.

       ![Netdiscover](netdiscover.png)